GERMAN00VP/ANCOVA/README.md

 ## Overview

-This script, created by **Germán Vallejo Palma**, provides tools for performing ANCOVA (Analysis of Covariance) and related statistical analyses.
+This script, provides tools for performing ANCOVA (Analysis of Covariance) and related statistical analyses.
 It includes a primary function, `do_ancova`, which integrates multiple steps of ANCOVA analysis and allows for flexible customization of inputs and outputs, including graphical representations of results.

 ---